INTERNATIONAL

 – As defined in the Practical Handbook:

-“A declaration is a formal statement made by a Contracting
+declaration is a formal statement made by a Contracting State with respect to

-State with respect to certain Articles or requirements under the Convention.
+certain Articles or requirements under the Convention.
+Declarations are

-Conference website at < www.hcch.net >
+website at www.hcch.net under the “Child

-under the “Child Support / Maintenance Section.”
+Support / Maintenance Section.”

 11.